 The policies on public procurement are defined in the relevant laws and Guidelines governing procurement in each State of Nigeria.
 This manual provides general procurement guidance to all Ministries, extra-ministerial offices, departments, agencies, parastatals, corporations and all other public entities in the State and/or whose funding derives from the State Accounts or other public funds.
 However, as the law relating to procurement differs between States, the procurement authorities in that State should modify this guidance in accordance with State laws, policies and practices.

-The Manual is intended to give advice and assistance to procurement staff to help them carry out their procurement responsibilities.
+The Manual is intended to give advice and assistance to procurement staff to help them to carry out their procurement responsibilities.
 It explains how specific aspects of procurement should be handled.
 It is a source of “how-to” information about the tasks and elements that comprise the procurement process.
 It may be used as an aid in training programmes.

 Acronyms